Vishwesh4/Multiview-GRL/README.md

 # Self Supervised Multi-View Graph Representation Learning in Digital Pathology

 This repository contains the code for **Self Supervised Multi-View Graph Representation Learning in Digital Pathology** submitted to [GRAIL 2023](https://grail-miccai.github.io/).
+Please refer to the [paper]() for more details.

 ## Description
 The shortage of annotated data in digital pathology presents a significant challenge for training GNNs.
 Inspired by pathologists who take multiple views of a histology slide under a microscope for exhaustive analysis, this project performs graph representation learning using self-supervision.
 The methodology leverages multiple graph views constructed from a given histology image to capture diverse information by maximizing mutual information across nodes and graph representations of different graph views, resulting in a comprehensive graph representation.
 The trained graph encoder weights for Feature Extractor (SimCLR),Infograph Cell, Infograph Patch and MultiView Graph is shared at this [link](https://drive.google.com/drive/folders/1myOGN-dKp8oG2460GjR0QzXKV6hcbhz-?usp=sharing).